Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Impact of correlation on social welfare

 Thus, in any belief-invariant equilibria, the mediator must make sure that, for all the possible triples of types, the marginal distributions of all players are the same.
 Since the payoff of player $i$ is maximized when the action $a_i \neq \tau$, the expected social welfare for a belief-invariant equilibrium is maximized by considering a distribution $Q$ such that the $i$-th marginal gives $\Pr_{Q, \tv}(a_i = 1 \mid t_i) = \Pr_{Q, \tv}(a_i = 0 \mid t_i) = \frac{1}{2}$, whatever the type $t_i$ is.
 This is implemented by the following distribution $Q$:

 It is easy to see that this is a belief-invariant equilibrium, since any deviating player would decrease his own expected payoff by deviating (it makes everyone lose in at least a value of $\tau$).

-One can check that in this equilibrium each player receives a payoff of $\frac{1+\eps}{2}$ that is better than the expected payoff of the best correlated equilibrium.
+One can check that in this equilibrium \dio{the expected social welfare is $\frac{3}{4} (2 + \varepsilon)$} that is better than the expected \dio{social welfare} of the best correlated equilibrium.
 There are biased communication equilibria produced through an unrestricted, non-private, correlation.
-Such an equilibrium can have a player's expected payoff as large as 1.
+Such an equilibrium can have \dio{expected social welfare} as large as \dio{3}.